dmccuk/devops_tools_course/packer/README.md

 Follow along to create your own AMI image in EC2.

- * **If you use this code, it will cost you some AWS Dollars:**
+ * **If you use this code, it could cost you some AWS Dollars:**

  ## Requirements:

+ * Create your own Ubuntu 20.04 VM in AWS.
+Watch this video (https://youtu.be/XzWyudb4N04)
- * Install awscli and use this to hold you AWS ACCESS & SECRET keys
+ * Install awscli and use this to hold you AWS ACCESS & SECRET keys.
+Watch this video to get your AWS & Secret key (https://youtu.be/1y3IsgvvY84)
  * You'll need to install Packer (https://www.packer.io/downloads.html)
  * This demo was performed using Ubuntu 20.04
- * Linux packages required (install these): git wget unzip
+ * Install required Linux packages.
+Watch this video (https://youtu.be/1l545lhadz4)
  * Clone this repo

 ## Follow these Commands:
+Log into your newly create VM.

 ````
+$ cd
 $ git clone https://github.com/dmccuk/devops_tool_course.git
 Cloning into 'devops_tool_course'...
 remote: Enumerating objects: 17, done.